menghanhui/ADA-Project/README.md

     We see that the regions of Southern Italy, who suffer more socio-economic problems and were key in contributing to the election of the populist parties, are the subject of a high number of tweets considering their smaller population.
 3. Is there an explanation for the oscillating number of tweets produced by trolls in different times?
     We see that tweets are more frequent in three cases: migratory crisis, terrorists attacks and significant political moments for the country.
-4. Are there main topics tretaed by trolls?
+4. Are there main topics treated by trolls?
 Is it possible to connect them to the main points of the  programmes of the populist parties?
 Is it possible to capture the presence of words often appearing together?
 How do these compare with the activity of trolls in the US?
 5. Is there a structure on the relationships between troll authors?
 Is it possible to construct a meaningful network of this?

 # Dataset